 The gracious staff is on hand at every turn to help make your stay unforgettable.
 To help ensure you don’t miss the lights, each igloo comes with an aurora wakeup alarm.
 Then, the staff walk outside among the igloos and make sure you’re looking in the right direction to marvel in the miracle.

-You can also add on some uniquely Alaskan activities, like dogsledding or an excursion beyond the Arctic Circle.
-Try snowmachining and ATV riding, or take a photography workshop to really up your aurora pictures.
+Package include some uniquely Alaskan activities, like dogsledding or an excursion beyond the Arctic Circle.
+Try snow machining and UTV riding, or schedule an aurora portrait session under the lights.
 Or just relax in the central yurt, a common space where you can look out at nearby Wickersham Dome and the White Mountains as you play board games or curl up with a book.

 And if you’re here to celebrate a special event (like a honeymoon or anniversary), the staff will take extra care to prepare everything to make it unforgettable.